Frequently Asked Questions (FAQs)

 A. The balance can be paid by cheque, Visa, Mastercard or any debit card such as Maestro or Delta.
-In the case of credit cards, we make a 1.85% charge on balances paid in this way in order to cover the higher banking charges.
-Unfortunately we are unable to accept payment via American Express (AMEX) at this time.
+Commercial card payments will incur a 1.85% charge in respect of all transactions.
+Unfortunately, we are unable to accept payment via American Express (AMEX) at this time.
 You can also pay online in our client area, you'll just need your booking reference and the booking lead name.

 Q. Is my money safe when booking with you?

 Q. Is Peak Retreats/Ski Collection ATOL protected?

 A. No and the simple reason for this is that ATOL protection from the CAA only covers flight/air based holiday packages.
 Peak Retreats does not organise flights and therefore it simply cannot be covered by an ATOL.
 It is for this reason that we are fully bonded with ABTA instead.
 If you ever decide to buy a package holiday including a flight do however ensure that you are buying from a company that has an ATOL and that you are issued with a dedicated ATOL receipt with your holiday invoice confirming the name and ATOL number of the company.
 More details on www.caa.co.uk.